Esophageal Cancer Library

 - Heavy alcohol use.

 - Barrett esophagus: A condition in which the cells lining the lower part of the esophagus have changed or been replaced with abnormal cells that could lead to cancer of the esophagus.
-Gastric reflux (the backing up of stomach contents into the lower section of the esophagus) may irritate the esophagus and, over time, cause Barrett esophagus.
+Gastric reflux (heartburn) is the most common cause of Barrett esophagus.